-The Great Arab-American Painter, Poet, and Philosopher Kahlil Gibran on Why Artists Make Art
+The Great Lebanese-American Painter, Poet, and Philosopher Kahlil Gibran on Why Artists Make Art

 “There is no deeper desire than the desire of being revealed.
 We all want that little light in us to be taken from under the bushel.”